tapdata/tapdata-docs/docs/quick-start/install/install-tapdata-community.md

 ## Component Overview

-Tapdata Community includes the following main components:
+TapData Community includes the following main components:

-- **Data Connectors**: Allow Tapdata Community to connect to various data sources, such as databases, data warehouses, and message queues.
+- **Data Connectors**: Allow TapData Community to connect to various data sources, such as databases, data warehouses, and message queues.
 - **Data Processing Engine**: Responsible for performing tasks such as data transformation, cleaning, and processing.
 - **Monitoring and Management Interface**: Provides an easy-to-use graphical platform for configuring, managing, and monitoring data flows.

-## Install Tapdata Community
+## Install TapData Community

 ```mdx-code-block
 <Tabs className="unique-tabs">